-Capability to support the change Ngā āheinga tautoko i ngā panonitanga
+Ngā āheinga tautoko i ngā panonitanga Capability to support the change

-The successful implementation of the Board's vision and the ongoing changes to the system will be supported by Hāpai Hapori.
+The successful implementation of the Board's vision and the ongoing changes to the system will be supported by Hāpai Hapori within Te Tari Taiwhenua, The Department of Internal Affairs.
 Hāpai Hapori service the Board and administer the system, including its Presiding Member Policy Advisory Group (PMPAG) and the distribution committees that distribute the funds in line with the Board's vision and outcomes.

 Evolving the system also involves refreshing the operating model used by Hāpai Hapori to manage the system on behalf of the Board.
 This will ensure it is fit for purpose to deliver the priorities set by the Board, and may include changes to training, tools, and support to deliver a strengths-based relational granting system.
 It may also involve changes to how the Board and Hāpai Hapori work with suppliers, strategic partners, and stakeholders, and how it operates in a granting environment made up of a mix of known and new grant applicants.
-This work will be undertaken concurrently during the timeframe of this SOI.
+This work will be undertaken concurrently during the timeframe of this Statement of Intent.